Language-Research-Technology/ldac-profile/profile/profile.md

 ### DerivedMaterial

-DerivedMaterial is a non-analytical derviation from PrimaryMaterial for example downsampled video or excerpted text.
+DerivedMaterial is a non-analytical derivation from PrimaryMaterial for example downsampled video or excerpted text.

 undefined